Queen Zhejue

 Very little is known about Queen Zhejue, who was likely from the nearby Zhejue tribe, also of Xianbei extraction.
-She bore Tufa Rutan at least one son, the crown king Tufa Hutai (禿髮虎台).
-It is not known when she died, and therefore not whether she survived the state's destruction in 414 and her husband's and son's deaths (in 415 and 423, respectively) at the hands of Western Qin's king Qifu Chipan.
+She bore Tufa Rutan at least one son, the crown prince Tufa Hutai (禿髮虎台).
+It is unclear when she died, and it remains uncertain whether she survived the state's destruction in 414, as well as the death of her husband and son in 415 and 423, respectively, at the hands of Western Qin's king Qifu Chipan.